iammateus/canvas-server/README.md

 Multiplayer server of [Canvas App](https://github.com/iammateus/Canvas).

 This application uses [Socket.io](https://socket.io/) to provide real-time communication between its clients.
-This communication enables users to draw collaboratively in a online whiteboard.
+This communication enables users to draw collaboratively in an online whiteboard.

 ## Requeriments